LaarouchiOussama/holykell-modbus-server/README.md

 | database.database_name  | DATABASE_DATABASE_NAME  |
 | debug.show_value        | DEBUG_SHOW_VALUE        |

+## Dashboard

+This project comes with a [Node-RED](https://nodered.org/) dashboard that you can import to easily manage devices and view metrics: [Modbus Node-RED flow](node-red-flow.json)

 ## Using Docker

 You can find a [Dockerfile](Dockerfile) in the root directory